rab97/ParallelGraphColoring/DOCUMENTATION.md

 ![img_1.png](img_1.png)

 As it is shown on the chart and on the results table, the algorithm that seems to perform better is the Smallest Degree Last algorithm.
-In general each algorithm increase its own performance when the number of threads running is higher.
-However, the worst algorithm in terms of time elapsed is Luby.
+In general each algorithm increase its own performance when the number of threads running is higher, at expense of an higher usage of memory.
+However, the worst algorithm in terms of time elapsed is Luby with a single thread.
+Luby has a particular trend in its performance: with a single thread is the worst algorithm but with higher thread becomes faster than other algorithms like JP.
+At the other hand JP is the worst algorithm in time elapsed with 8 threads execution.

 ###rgg_n_18_s0.graph

+This is a graph of 524288 vertices and 6561433 edges.

 |name            |time    |mem_usage |num_colors|
 |----------------|--------|----------|----------|
 |Sequential      | 2347.99| 1.10156  | 19       |